In 2015, AAA alone reported rescuing more than 32 million drivers across America whose cars had broken down.

 Most car insurance companies offer towing services for an extra monthly charge.
 This may or may not be included with a roadside assistance package.
 There may be options available for just towing services or roadside service packages.

 If a person chooses only towing services, they won’t receive the extra assistance that comes with full roadside packages.
-This works fine for some people.
+This works fine for some people especially when they need quick tow truck services.

 Others prefer the option to have extra assistance if required.
 That is, without having to find someone else to assist after the vehicle is towed home.